khongten001/tidykit-fp/README.md

 ## 🗺️ Roadmap

 TidyKit is under active development.
-Here’s what’s planned for the future:
+Here's what's planned for the future:

+### In Progress (May 2025)
+- **API Unification:**
+  Currently implementing factory methods across all modules to provide a consistent API experience:
+  - Transitioning from static class methods to interface-based designs with factory patterns
+  - Maintaining backward compatibility where possible
+  - Ensuring memory safety through interface-based reference counting for complex objects
+  - Progress: ~40% complete (JSON, Matrix modules already using interface-based approach, naming will be updated to match the new API)

-### Coming in v0.2.0 (Q3–Q4 2025)
+### Coming in v0.2.0 (Q3 2025)
-- **API Unification & Simplification:**
+- **API Unification Completion:**
-  Unify and simplify the API across all modules to lower the cognitive load for new developers.
+  - Complete conversion of all modules to use consistent factory methods and interface-based design
-  - Move towards a consistent, interface-based architecture for all major modules
+  - Finalize unified error handling approach across all modules
-  - Deprecate mixed patterns (static class methods, factories) in favor of a unified interface-first approach
-  - Provide migration guides and compatibility layers for existing users
-  - Update documentation and examples to reflect the new unified API
+  - Update all examples and documentation to demonstrate the unified API
+  - Provide comprehensive migration guide for users of earlier versions

 ### Coming in v0.3.0 (Q4 2025)
 - More real-world examples and tutorials
+- Performance optimizations across all modules
 - Improved error messages and diagnostics
 - Additional unit tests for edge cases

 ### Future Goals
 - Integration with package managers (fpm, fpcupdeluxe, etc.)
 - More advanced math/statistics modules
+- Improved cross-platform support, especially for macOS and FreeBSD

 ---